Last Updated on: 24th October 2024, 02:20 pm

 Bentonite clay was formed from a mixture of volcanic ash and other types of sediment that were deposited in local lakes during the Jurassic period (160 million years ago).

-While one would never think it by observing the area today, these lands were once submerged in water.
+While one would never think it by observing the area today, these lands were once submerged under water.

 Bentonite is easily able to absorb other minerals, which is why it often appears so colorful.
 You’ll also notice a complete lack of plants here, which is why bentonite is synonymous with badlands, or areas where nothing can grow.